 To freeze.
-Prepare your soup without adding the pasta to it.
+Prepare your soup without adding pasta to it.
 Allow to cool and store in a freezer-friendly container.
 Store in the freezer for up to 3 months.
-When ready to serve, thaw, bring to a boil and add the pasta.
-Cook until the pasta is cooked to your preference and serve.
+When ready to serve, thaw, boil, and add the pasta.
+Cook until the pasta is cooked to your preference, and serve.

 - 2 tablespoons butter

 - 3 large carrots, peeled and sliced 1/4 inch thick

 - 2 medium celery, sliced 1/4 inch thick

 - 1 teaspoon fresh thyme, or 1/4 teaspoon dried